deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

   - Augment kube-bench with [kube-hunter](https://github.com/aquasecurity/kube-hunter)
   - Kubernetes anomaly detectors.
 For example, [falco](https://github.com/falcosecurity/falco)
   - Scan VM configurations / images
+  - Monitor available vm-updates
-- Role Based Authentication (RBAC)
+- Role Based Authentication and Authorization (RBAC)
   - Security Officer
   - Developer
-- Fully implemented attestation support
-- Role Based Views
-    - Security Officer
-    - Developer
 - creating new security checks (likely, [Open Policy Agent](https://www.openpolicyagent.org/) integration)
-- Support triaging of individual issues and taking actions.(this is probably covered by attestation flow)
 - A manual scan can be triggered from the UI.
 - The product exposes underlying target discovery.
   - It lists all the scannable targets discovered to the user